Co-author: Maddie Clarey

 - Some travel cards have a reload delay – that is, it may take several days for you to be able to access extra money you load onto the card

-Travel money cards aren’t perfect for every situation, or every traveller, and so it can be smart to consider a combination of different travel money options for your trip to Brazil, such as loose cash, as well as a travel credit or debit card.
+Travel money cards aren’t perfect for every situation, or every traveller, and given the limited number of travel money cards on offer in Australia that allow you to load Brazilian Real onto them, it could be smart to consider a combination of different travel money options for your trip to Brazil, such as loose cash, as well as a travel credit or debit card.

 What exchange rate will I get?

-The exchange rate you might get when converting your Aussie dollars into Brazilian reais is likely to vary depending on when you load your card, as exchange rates generally fluctuate regularly due to a number of factors.
-Check with your travel money card provider as to what the current rate is when you are loading money onto a travel money card.
+The exchange rate you might get when converting your Aussie dollars into Brazilian reais is likely to vary depending on when you do the conversion, as exchange rates generally fluctuate regularly due to a number of factors.
+Check with your currency exchange service provider as to what the current rate is when you are loading money onto a card.

 It’s important to note, however, that the exchange rate quoted by your card provider may be different to the official exchange rate quoted by the RBA.